Leinster Senior Football Championship: Qualification for subsequent competitions

+Teams

+2026 teams

+Eleven counties competed in the 2026 Leinster Senior Football Championship.

+Personnel and kits

 Trophy and medals

-At the end of the Leinster final, the winning team is presented with a trophy.
+At the end of the Leinster SFC final, the winning team is presented with a trophy.
 The Delaney Cup is held by the winning team until the following year's final.
-Traditionally, the presentation is made at a special rostrum in the Hogan Stand of Croke Park where GAA and political dignitaries and special guests view the match.
+Traditionally, the presentation is made at a special rostrum in the Hogan Stand of Croke Park, where GAA and political dignitaries and special guests view the match.

 The cup is decorated with ribbons in the colours of the winning team.
 During the game the cup actually has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
 Individual members of the winning team and management then have an opportunity to come to the rostrum to lift the cup.

 The current cup was first presented after the 1953 final, however, it would be another 50 years before it was named the Delaney Cup.
 The Delaney brothers were a famous Gaelic football family from Portlaoise who lined out at club, county and provincial level.

-In accordance with GAA rules, the Leinster Council awards up to twenty-six gold medals to the winners of the Leinster final.
+In accordance with GAA rules, the Leinster Council awards up to twenty-six gold medals to the winners of the Leinster SFC final.